gazaskygeeks/Coding-Foundations-course/coursebook/Week 06/session-18/local-storage.md

 }
 ```

-## localStorage limitations
+## LocalStorage limitations

 As easy as it is to use localStorage, it is also easy to misuse it.
 The following are limitations, and also ways to NOT use localStorage:

 * Do not store sensitive user information in localStorage
 * It is not a substitute for a server based database as information is only stored on the browser
-* localStorage is limited to 5MB across all major browsers
+* LocalStorage is limited to 5MB across all major browsers
-* localStorage is quite insecure as it has no form of data protection and can be accessed by any code on your web page
+* LocalStorage is quite insecure as it has no form of data protection and can be accessed by any code on your web page
-* localStorage is synchronous, meaning each operation called would only execute one after the other
+* LocalStorage is synchronous, meaning each operation called would only execute one after the other